-Analog Output Time Constant Dampens the analog output.
-Ar
+Analog Output Time Constant

 Dampens the analog output.
 Analog time constant can be set from 0-99 sec.

 Number of seconds, before output drops to zero, after the actual flow drops below the programmed minimum flow.

 Type of Frequency/Pulse output can be selected here.
 The possible output options are: scaled frequency, vortex frequency, direct frequency, pulse -, pulse +, and transition.
 The frequency/pulse output can be disabled by choosing "off" as the output selection.
 The display changes depending on output option selected; refer to EZ Logic Map.